workplace injury law

 Seeking Medical Treatment

 After reporting your injury, it's essential to seek medical treatment as soon as possible.
 Not only will this help document the extent of your injuries, but it will also aid in your recovery.
+Make sure to receive x rays, blood tests, anything you need to get done.
 Failure to seek prompt medical attention may be a red flag to your employer and the workers' compensation insurance company, potentially impacting the outcome of your claim.

 Following Doctor’s Orders